JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 In the first step, let's address the biggest issue of the code sample.
 I would even go as far as to call it a bug.
 As you may have guessed it is a violation of rule number 3.
 To be honest, I didn't see the bug until I started to rewrite the code 🙂

 Before we start to refactor, let's make sure we understand what the code does:
-The functionality of this function is actually extremely simple.
-We have an array of cars and we are prepending the word "new" to each color name the colors in the array.
+The functionality is actually extremely simple.
+We have an array of cars and we are prepending the word "new" to each color name of colors in the array.
 So 'burntRed' would become 'new burntRed' etc.

 One of the first questions, which comes to mind is

-> What will happen, if later on, in the app I will need an array of the cars, where instead of the word "new" I would need to prepend the word "old"?
+> What will happen, if later on, in the app I will need an array of cars, where instead of the word "new" I would need to prepend the word "old"?

 With the current approach, we would create another nested for loop, and do the same just with a different word.
 If we ignore [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle) and [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles for now and go forward with this idea, will it work?

 As you may have guessed, it will not work and what happens is that instead of the the word "old" we will have the word "old new ".
-Now the only reason for that is because we changed the original Array in our first for loop.
+Now the only reason for that is because we mutated the original Array in our first for loop.
 This is because in Javascript, when you assign an object to a variable, in the memory, it is just a reference to the original object you assigned.

-I hope that you are convinced by now, that while the code sample is perfectly valid approach, it shouldn't really be part of an existing application and we can move on to optimising and refactoring it.
+I hope that you are convinced by now, that while the code sample is a perfectly valid approach, it shouldn't really be part of an existing application and we can move on to optimising and refactoring it.

 ### Addressing rules 2, 3, 6 with a rewrite approach